syncfusion-content/uwp-docs/uwp/System-Requirement.md

 documentation: ug
 ---

-# System requirements for UWP Components
+# System Requirements for UWP Components

 This section describes the system requirements of Syncfusion UWP Controls for development.